AdoboPeanuts/blockchain-homework/poa-development-chain/readme.md

 # Connecting to MyCrypto Desktop Application

-1. Open MyCrypto destop application and click on the change network at the bottom left of the window.
+1. Open MyCrypto desktop application and click on the change network at the bottom left of the window.

 2. Click on ``add custom node`` to setup our test network.